-- a.
-Calibrators: Access Free T4 Calibrators (Cat. #33885). - 1) Six levels of calibrator. - 2) Provided ready to use. - 3) Mix contents by gently inverting prior to use. - 4) Stable until expiration date when stored at 2-10°C. - 5) Refer to calibration card enclosed with each set of calibrators for actual concentrations. - b.
-Calibration: - 1) Calibration is required when a new lot of Free T4 reagent is loaded, when the calibration curve expires (curve stability is 28 days), or when controls are out of range. - 2) Refer to Access2 Quick Reference Guide or Access2 "help" icon for detailed instructions on programming a calibration.
+- A. Calibrators: Beckman Access HYPERsensitive hTSH Calibrators (Cat. #33825). - 1) Six levels of calibrator. - 2) Provided ready to use. - 3) Mix contents by gently inverting prior to use. - 4) Stable until expiration date when stored at 2-10°C. - 5) Refer to calibration card enclosed with each set of calibrators for actual concentrations. - B. Calibration: - 1) Calibration is required when a new lot of hTSH reagent is loaded, when the calibration curve expires (curve stability is 28 days), or when controls are out of range. - 2) Refer to Access2 Quick Reference Guide or Access2 "help" icon for detailed instructions on programming a calibration.